NCAR/esds/posts/casper_pbs_dask.md

 ## Using Dask on the New Casper PBS Scheduler

-Starting soon, the NCAR Jupyterhub [https://jupyterhub.ucar.edu] will be updated and require users to utilize PBS instead of SLURM.
+Starting April 7 2021, the [NCAR Jupyterhub](https://jupyterhub.ucar.edu) will be updated and require users to utilize PBS instead of SLURM.
 This impacts the way Dask is spun up within notebooks... below is an example a configuration suitable for the new setup!

 ### Example using new Casper-batch login